oasis-tcs/odata-specs/docs/odata-protocol/odata-protocol.md

 ### <a name="ResponseCode501NotImplemented" href="#ResponseCode501NotImplemented">9.3.1 Response Code `501 Not Implemented`</a>

-If the client requests functionality not implemented by the OData Service, the service responds with `501 Not Implemented` and SHOULD include a response body describing the functionality not implemented.
+If the client requests functionality not implemented by the OData Service, the service MAY respond with `501 Not Implemented` and include a response body describing the functionality not implemented.

 ## <a name="ErrorResponseBody" href="#ErrorResponseBody">9.4 Error Response Body</a>